shahabshahab2/bkbase/README.md

 Dockerfile code for each module is in it's relative folder.

-Kubernetes code is in deploymnet folder.
-Kubernetes deployment has been created with replica set of 3 for nginx andnreplica set of 1 for tomcat(v8) and replica set of 1 for jenkins .
+Kubernetes code is in deployment folder.
+Kubernetes deployment has been created with replica set of 3 for nginx andnreplica set of 1 for tomcat(v8) and replica set of 1 for Jenkins .
 In services app has been exposed with Nodeport to access from outside the cluster.
 To get the service first get the minikube IP and then run it with port exposed i.e. 8080.

 Technical Task Details are as below:
 - Based on minikube